 A Vehicle for Pastoral Work in the Philippines

-Thanks to the generosity of our donors, we have provided $29,100 for the purchase of a vehicle that can withstand long rides, muddy tracks, and unpaved roads.
-Sister Anita is thrilled with ACN’s gift: she writes, “Your help is a blessing and a great support for our apostolate among the Philippines’s native peoples.
+Now, thanks to the generosity of our kind benefactors, we have been able to provide $29,100 for the purchase of a sturdy vehicle that can cope with the untarred roads and the rough and often muddy tracks.
+Sister Anita is overjoyed and writes, “Your help is a blessing and a great support for our apostolate among the native peoples.”